-- Provides greater buoyancy support when a higher level of performance is needed. - May be inflatable and if so must be serviced every 12 months or in accordance with the manufacturer's instructions. - Designed to keep you in a 'face up' floating position. - Suitable for general boating in all waters. - Not to be worn on personal watercraft (PWC).
+- Provides greater buoyancy support when a higher level of performance is needed. - · May be inflatable or auto-inflatable and if so must be serviced every 12 months or in accordance with the manufacturer's instructions. - · Designed to keep you in a 'face up' floating position. - · Suitable for general boating in all waters. - · Not to be worn on personal watercraft (PWC).